vpatryshev/ScalaKittens/README.md

    For example, a map of phone country codes; there's just one such list, but it changes from time to time.
 2. You don't care about memory, and you'd be willing to store your database table in a `Map`, but individual values still may expire and require reevaluation.
 3. You want unused data to silently disappear from memory.
-This is implemented by using SoftReference, which cleans up if there's not enough memory.
-But unfortunately it has nothing to do with the data validity; just SoftReference.
+You can do it by applying a reference selector, like `withSoftReferences`, `withWeakReferences`, `withPhantomReferences`, so that the value can be discarded according to the appropriate reference policies.
+E.g. if you use `withSoftReferences`, the value is discarded if there's not enough memory.
+This discarding policy has nothing to do with the data validity, though.
-   SoftReference also has a negative impact on performance in the tests, but this is a non-issue: if we are saving on seconds, losing on milliseconds should not bother us.
+   Using this kind of discardable references has some negative impact on performance in the tests, but this is a non-issue: if we are saving on seconds, losing on milliseconds should not bother us.

 ###How to use###

 Here's an example

-    val hourNow = cache(() => new java.util.Date().getHours) validFor 60 MINUTES
+    val hourNow = cache(() => new java.util.Date().getHours).withSoftReferences.validFor(60).MINUTES

 We provide a function that produces a value; this function's return type is the type of the value cached We specify that this value gets invalidated after 60 minutes